CONNECT Magazine (2021 – current)

 Ocean Drive Magazine (2015 – 2017)

-The quarterly Ocean Drive magazine was a place for long form features about Australia’s Mid West region to prosper.
-Targeted mainly at tourists making their way along the scenic sea-side routes through the region’s many tourist towns, it was full of travel advice and local colour.
-As an extension of my environmental reporting for the Midwest Times and Geraldton Guardian I wrote a feature for Ocean Drive about Geraldton’s hidden wildlife.
-The feature format also allowed for long profiles of local personalities, like this one with Geraldton’s ghost hunters (page 1, page 2).
+The quarterly Ocean Drive magazine published long form features from Australia’s Mid West region.
+Targeted mainly at tourists making their way along the scenic sea-side route, it was full of travel advice and local colour.
+Of the work I contributed to its pages, my favourite pieces were a look into Geraldton’s hidden wildlife, and a profile of some very intruiging local personalities, the Geraldton ghost hunters (page 1, page 2).

 The Snorri Program (2015)